brahianrosswill/ComfyUI-Detail-Daemon/README.md

 Allows sampling with the Detail Daemon schedule adjustment, which keeps the noise levels injected the same while lowering the amount of noise removed at each step, which effectively adds detail.
 Detail_amounts between 0 and 1.0 work best.
 See muerrilla's [Detail Daemon](https://github.com/muerrilla/sd-webui-detail-daemon/) repo for full explanation of inputs and methodology.

+Parameters (the graphing node below can help visualize these parameters):
+- `detail_amount`: the main value that adjusts the detail in the middle of the generation process.
+Positive values lower the sigmas, reducing noise removed at each step, which increases detail.
+For Flux models, you'll probably want between 0.1—1.0 range.
+For SDXL models, probably less than 0.25.
+You can also use negative values if you want to *decrease* detail or simplify the image.
+- `start`: when do you want the adjustment to start, in a percent range from 0—1.0, 0 being the first step, 1.0 being the last step.
+Recommended: 0.1—0.5
+- `end`: when do you want the adjustment to end, in a percent range from 0—1.0, 0 being the first step, 1.0 being the last step.
+Recommended: 0.5—0.9
+- `bias`: shifts the detail_amount in the middle steps forward or back in the generation process.
+- `exponent`: changes the curvature of the adjustment.
+0 is no curvature, 1 is smoothly curved.
+- `start_offset`: start the detail_amount at a particular value at the beginning of the generation process.
+Not recommended.
+- `end_offset`: end the detail_amount at a particular value at the end of the generation process.
+- `fade`: reduce the entire adjustment curve by a particular value.
+- `smooth`: (true/false), do you want the adjustment curve to be smooth or not.
+- `cfg_scale_override`: if set to 0 (default), the sampler will automatically determine the CFG scale (if possible).
+Set to some other value to override (should probably match the CFG used in your workflow).

 ### Detail Daemon Graph Sigmas

 ![Screenshot 2024-10-29 131939](https://github.com/user-attachments/assets/d0a3f895-5f6d-4b94-b4d1-aa86e7acb5d7)